From water-based to cruelty-free, see which nail colors are worthy of your nailsPosted on November 4, 2021 Written by: 100% PURE ®

 Formaldehyde, formaldehyde resin, DBP, toluene, camphor, ethyl tosylamide, xylene, TPHP, parabens, bismuth, MIT, MEHQ, gluten, fragrance, animal derivatives

-There’s also another type of natural nail color worth mentioning: water-based.
+There’s also another type of natural nail polish worth mentioning: water-based.
 They were first seen on the market in the early 2000s, and were considered some of the first non-toxic nail polish products.
 But because of their streaky, low-quality wear, they were more or less viewed as a product safe for young children.

 In recent years, however, new water-based nail polish formulas have been developed – this time with better finish and stronger pigments.